pudo/pudo.org/blog/_posts/2015-05-21-data-standards.md

 * A standard is **the best way of publishing data**.
 Having a centralized API that actually works and has data quality assurance built in would be some sort of tech imperialism.
 The coordination cost of spreading data all over the web and collecting it upon use is lower.
+Choose CKAN.
+  Choose life.

 * All **data analysis problems are global**.
 You need a standard before you can derive knowledge from data.
 As your data scales, the analytical